igsr/gca_1000genomes_website/_faq/how-many-individuals-will-be-sequenced.md

 ---
-title: "How many individuals will be sequenced?"
+title: "How many individuals were sequenced?"
 faq_tags:
   - data-access
   - statistics